lilanpei/NMT/README.md

 *Download UM-Corpus from [http://nlp2ct.cis.umac.mo/um-corpus/um-corpus-license.html](http://nlp2ct.cis.umac.mo/um-corpus/um-corpus-license.html)*

-**To avoid OOM error on server, here in this repository we only use the Microblog set for trainning and Twitter set for testing.** The Microblog training data file include 5,000 Bilingual sentences, and the Twitter testing data file include 66 Bilingual sentences, both files are encoded in UTF-8.
+**To avoid OOM error on server, here in this repository we only use the Microblog set for trainning and Twitter set for testing.** The Microblog training data file includes 5,000 Bilingual sentences, and the Twitter testing data file includes 66 Bilingual sentences.
+Both files are encoded in UTF-8.

 ## 3. Data Pre-Processing
 ### 1) Segmentation:
 Here we use a Java implementation tool - Stanford Word Segmenter to preform tokenization on the raw dataset[2].
 *Download from [https://nlp.stanford.edu/software/segmenter.html#Download](https://nlp.stanford.edu/software/segmenter.html#Download)*